 According to several sources, the name Quake was given to a game id Software was working on shortly after Doom II, their previous game, had been released.
 Early information described the game more like a role-playing Game (RPG), focusing around a Thor-like hero in medieval environment with castles and dragons, whose primary weapon is a hammer to knock away his enemy.
 Apparently the long and slow development work finally led to a cut-down version that featured a game style like Doom but still carried the original title.
 Based on the success of the original Quake, id Software published Quake II and Quake 3 Arena, along with a bunch of “Mission Packs”.
 Further successors are Quake 4 and Quake Wars Enemy Territory, both released in 2005.

-Quake's influence can still be felt today.
+Quake’s influence can still be felt today.
 Three years after the original Quake was introduced, the game source code was released by id Software under the GNU General Public License (GPL).
 This has spawned many projects that further developed, refined and enhanced the original game engine.
-Even today, almost twenty years after the original game was released, there are still Quake-based games coming up.
+Even today, over twenty years after the original game was released, there are still Quake-based games coming up.

 Another effect of Quake was the start of the Machinima phenomenon, a kind of film-making with game engines.
 It gained popularity with the raise of Quake movies by the end of 1996.